okaditya84/InterChange/README.md

 Please ensure that your contributions align with the project's coding standards and follow best practices.

-## License

-[Include your license information here]

 ## Contact

-If you have any questions or suggestions regarding TopicConnect, please feel free to contact us at [email address].
-We appreciate your feedback and support!
+If you have any questions or suggestions regarding TopicConnect, please feel free to contact us at aditya.ce21@sot.pdpu.ac.in We appreciate your feedback and support!